From cleaning products to chargers, we've got you covered, mama.

 - Pillows, blankets, quilts, wedges, bumpers should not be in your infant's crib according to the American Academy of Pediatrics.

 - Most experts agree that a blanket and pillow poses little risk to healthy children over 12 months.

 - Your child's mattress should be firm.

 3. Toys and stuffed animals

-> - Keep these items out of baby's crib.
-You may introduce safe stuffed animals in the crib after six months according to Dr. Karen Sadler, a Boston-based pediatrician.
+- Keep these items out of baby's crib.
+You may introduce safe stuffed animals (AKA, loveys smaller than the baby's head and with no removable eyes or other pieces) in the crib after six months according to Ari Brown, M.D., coauthor of Baby 411.

-> 4. Sleep positions
+4. Sleep positions

 - Always place your baby down on his or her back for their sleep sessions to reduce the risk of SIDS.

 - Once they are able to roll over they can switch sleep positions on their own, and you can leave them how they position themselves.